Tehatta: Colleges

 Tehatta Government College was established in 2014 under the University of Kalyani.
 The College started its operations from the 2015–16 session with the faculty strength reaching 12 by the end of the session.
 Currently 5 arts subjects and 3 science subjects are taught there.
 Nearby another college is Dr. B.R.
 Ambedkar College situated at Betai, about 10 km from central of Tehatta.
 Another B.Ed college named Tehatta Institute of Education is located at Arshiganj village, about 5 km from Tehatta.
+Another College has been set up by the West Bengal Government in Tehatta named as Tehatta Government ITI.

 Culture

 Although almost all Hindu festivals are observed here, Bhattacharya family's Durga Puja is oldest among it.
 Jagaddhatri Puja is celebrated with much pomp and grandeur during the waxing phase of the moon in the Bengali month of Kartik.
 There are about 50 puja committees and about six big budget pujas.
 Architects work for two months to make their pandals.

 Krishna Rai Jeu Temple of Tehatta Thakurpara is the oldest temple in Tehatta area and many festivals happen throughout the year around Lord Krishna.